BergenSoft/smart-nodes/README.md

 ## 8. Logic

-This control can be used for AND, OR and XOR logics.
+This node can be used for AND, OR and XOR logics.

 ### **Features:**